Workers' compensation insurers are starting to pay for meditation classes for injured workers.

 "Mind-body is the future of medicine," said Dr. David Lyman, a 20-year occupational medicine physician.
 "The acute care models no longer meet our needs."
 For workers who don't recover with conventional treatment, he employs an interdisciplinary approach that includes mental techniques such as biofeedback.

 David Lang, a massage and neuromuscular therapist and a former member of the New Mexico Massage Therapy Licensing Board, said New Mexico is a leading state in the development of integrative medicine.
 Lang works at the University of New Mexico's integrative medicine clinic, known as the Center for Life, which he said is ranked as one of the top 25 integrative medicine centers nationally.
-He said there are competent therapists in 22 of New Mexico's 33 counties who

 As defined by the National Center for Complementary and Alternative Medicine at the National Institutes of Health, integrative medicine "combines mainstream medical therapies and complementary and alternative medicine therapies for which there is some high-quality scientific evidence of safety and effectiveness."